-Section 108 (Coming into force): The Sample Law does not provide an example of a provision for the coming into force of the FAL of a first nation.
-There are a variety of options available or appropriate for a particular first nation depending upon its unique circumstances.
-As this is a technical legal subject, it is recommended that first nations consult with their legal advisors before deciding on the appropriate statement.
+Section 107 (Coming into Force): There are a variety of options available or appropriate for a particular First Nation to use to bring its FAL or provisions of its FAL into force depending upon its unique circumstances.
+As this is a technical legal subject, it is recommended that First Nations consult with their legal advisors before deciding on the appropriate statement.
+FMB officials will also be able to provide information on how to approach this issue.
+The provision used in the Sample Law illustrates only one option which would be applicable when a First Nation intends to apply under the New Fiscal Relationship Grant Program.

-Section 9(3) of the Act governs the coming into force of a FAL made under section 9 of the Act.
-The section states that the FAL comes into force on the latest of the day of coming into force set out in the FAL, and the day after the FMB approves the FAL.
-In either of these situations, it is possible for the first nation to delete section 108 of the Sample Law from its FAL and to simply rely on the operation of section 9(3) of the Act to determine the date the FAL comes into force.
+Subsection 9(3) of the Act governs the coming into force of a FAL made under section 9 of the Act.
+The section states that the FAL comes into force on the latest of

+- a. the day of coming into force set out in the FAL, and - b. the day after the FMB approves the FAL.

+Because of the content of subsection 9(3) of the Act, it is possible for the First Nation to delete section 107 of the Sample Law from its FAL and to simply rely on the operation of subsection 9(3) of the Act to determine the date the FAL comes into force.